arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/13.appwizard-guide/content.md

 ![Adding a button](assets/appwizard-button.png)

 In the right hand properties menu you can also add text to the button.
 Press the **set text** option.
 This will bring up a window that contains all the text elements in the project.
-Press **add text**, this will create a new text object with a unique id.
-Now to set the text that will be displayed press **New language** and enter **En**, we will be using English in this tutorial.
+Click on **add text**, this will create a new text object with a unique id.

+To set the text that will be displayed, click **New language** and enter **En**, we will be using English in this tutorial.
 Under the new **En** tab you can set the text that will be visible, change the **-** to **Button** and this text will be displayed on the button.

 ![Text objects box](assets/appwizard-button-text.png)